OSGeo/grass-website/content/news/2004_05_15_announce_grass530.md

 :   Updates to the *nviz* 3-D visualisation tool include experimental
-    loading and saving of 3d.view files from the GRASS database, off-screen rendering and implementation of many planned features for which 'stub\' functionality only has existed up to now.
+    loading and saving of 3d.view files from the GRASS database, off-screen rendering and implementation of many planned features for which 'stub' functionality only has existed up to now.
 In addition the new module *d.nviz* allows automated creation of fly-through animations in nviz.